-Installing a Nest thermostat is one of the best ways to improve the everyday schedule of your comfort system.
+Using a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
 This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The precise error code provides useful information about the root of the problem, something a professional technician can use to offer solutions that much quicker.
+But as you can expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Listed below are seven of the most likely error codes you may encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you could fix it and the projected cost to do so.
-Keep in mind that while the price will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts required to finish repairs.
+Listed below are seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might fix it and the estimated cost to do so.
+Don’t forget that while the costs will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is dealt with.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
+The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they uncover the source of the problem.
+A trained technician will inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and progressively look at each wire, seeing to it that they are fully inserted into the connector with the proper amount of bare copper.
-Once they find the damaged connector, it can be exchanged for a new one.
+They’ll detach the power and slowly inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
+After they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
-Assuming the breakers are on, you can check a couple of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
+In the event the breakers are on, you can check a handful of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and provide power with a USB cable.
-Assuming it presents error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will probably be best to contact a pro.
+As this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and deliver power with a USB cable.
+Assuming it reveals error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician needs to meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+The technician needs to carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as you can.
-You can then get a hold of a professional technician with the necessary experience identifying and solving electrical issues.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is being delivered through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience identifying and resolving electrical problems.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being switched off, but it may also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This will sometimes be as simple as the breaker being switched off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.